omltcat/dcs-lua-definitions/README.md

 ## Current State

-At this point, *most* of the mission scripting environment definitions are in place.
+At this point, *most* of the mission scripting and GUI (hook) environment definitions are in place.
 As I started with the most commonly used ones, some may still be missing.
 If you find any missing or incorrect definitions, you are welcome to open an issue or a pull request.

-Other environments, like hooks and export are mostly uncharted territory.
-I will be working on when mission is complete.
-Naturally, I would appreciate any help at the mean time as I am not very familiar with them.
+We are still missing GUI Callbacks definitions.

 When this project is more complete, I will PR it to [LLS-Addons](https://github.com/LuaLS/LLS-Addons) so that it can be installed directly from the Lua extension's Addon Manager.